BEST THINGS TO DO IN COPENHAGEN IN 3 DAYS – ITINERARY

 For the third day, it is time to leave Copenhagen.
 Go on a day tour and explore one or two castles near Copenhagen.

 TIP: If you leave early on day 3, swap day 3 with day 2 so you do not have to worry about missing your plane/train back home.
 Also, check if all castles/activities are open on the day of your visit.

 We will visit two castles today – Kronborg Castle and Frederiksborg Castle.

 On your way to Kronborg Castle, you can make a stop at Frederiksborg Castle.
 This castle is about 1 hour from Copenhagen by train.

-It is a Renaissance castle located in the center of the castle lake in Hillerød, north of Copenhagen.
+It is a Renaissance castle located in the center of Castle Lake in Hillerød, north of Copenhagen.
 It was built in the 17th century as a royal residence and is now open to the public.
-It has also been housing The Museum of National History since 1878 that you can visit.
+It has also been housing The Museum of National History since 1878, which you can visit.
 You can also visit the chapel, the Great Hall, the Audience Chamber, and the baroque garden.